 Employ Exchange Backup Retrieval Tool

-Enabling the backup mechanism within Exchange Server can prove invaluable for safeguarding your critical EDB mailboxes.
-Utilize either Windows Server Backup or NTBackup technology to protect your Exchange files from potential database infections.
-The following steps will guide you through the process of taking an Exchange backup using Windows Server Backup.
+Facilitating the backup mechanism from the Exchange Server can be helpful to save your crucial EDB mailboxes.
+Use the Windows Server backup or NTBackup technology to safeguard the Exchange files from infected database.
+The following Steps will demonstrate you to take Exchange backup using Windows Server backup.

 • Open Windows Server Backup, and then select the Local Backup option.